breezy-codes/breezy-codes.github.io/content/blog-posts/2025-01-17-using-figlet-and-lolcat.md

 # Using Figlet and Lolcat for Eye-Catching Terminal Messages

 This guide will help you set up Figlet and Lolcat on Linux to create colourful, ASCII-styled terminal messages.
-We'll provide detailed instructions for both Ubuntu and Arch-based systems, along with tips to enhance your setup.
+I've provide detailed instructions for both Ubuntu and Arch-based systems.

 ---